Tyson Foods closing 2 plants, impacting nearly 1,700 workers

 SPRINGDALE, Ark.
-(KNWA/KFTA) — Tyson Foods has announced that the company is planning to close two of its plants, which together employ a total of nearly 1,700 people.
+(KNWA/KFTA) — Tyson Foods has announced plans to close two of its plants, which together employ a total of nearly 1,700 people.

 “After careful consideration, we’ve made the difficult decision to close our Van Buren, Arkansas plant effective May 12, 2023, and shift demand to other Tyson Foods facilities,” said Tyson in its announcement concerning the Arkansas plant.
 “While the decision was not easy, it reflects our broader strategy to strengthen our poultry business by optimizing operations and utilizing the full available capacity at each plant.”